-It’s still bloody January, can you believe it?
+It’s still bloody winter, can you believe it?
 It’s cold (and getting colder), damp and grey, the days are still really short and everything’s just a bit miserable.
 Do you still have the remains of some Christmas decorations in tucked-away corners, the presence of which you can’t bring yourself to acknowledge?
 I do.
 The brown husk of my Christmas tree is lying forlornly in the back garden because I forgot to take it to be disposed of by the required date.

 The remainder of the glitz and glam of party season is a sad and depressing sight to behold, so it’s with pragmatism that I bring you my two cents on how to inject a bit of January cheer into your everyday wardrobe because let’s face it, for some of us, our moods further plummet when we think we look a bit shit.
 When it’s raining that awful misty, hair frizzing rain, or the fog/your own cold breath is steaming up your glasses, or when you feel like giving up, that you truly can’t be bothered because who cares how you look when the winter blues are getting you and everyone else down, just remember that a jaunty earring or colourd-y scarf may help raise you from your grumpy funk.

 Look, what lies ahead is a lot of common sense and practicality.
 Yet if I forget how to properly prepare myself for bad weather then it stands to reason what others will too (doesn’t it?!).
 In the past 36 hours I’ve experienced sleet, freezing cold, bog standard rain and surprising mildness; it’s changeable and frustrating out there in the wild.
 So!
 What to have in your arsenal with you at all time:

 - A roomy bag, with a bag-for-life tucked in it.

 - If you prefer to wear heels at work, pack them in said bag and commute in your sturdy boots.